ErinJordan222/ErinJordan222/README.md

 # Hello World!
 My name is Erin Jordan & I am an inspiring Full Stack Web Developer.

 ## I am currently attending Denver University- Coding Bootcamp. <br>
-## I have completed coursework in HTML, CSS, Javascript [including Node.js, Express.js. and React.js]. <br>
-## I have also completed coursework using Mysql, Mysql Workbench, Insomnia, Heroku and Mongoose. <br>
-## I am excited to transition these skills into designing websites for clients. <br>
-## As an enthusiastic communicator and quick learner, I am excited to work on projects’ as a Full Stack Web Developer.
+## I have completed coursework in HTML, CSS, Javascript [including Node.js, Express.js. and React.js].
+I have also completed coursework using Mysql, Mysql Workbench, Insomnia, Heroku and Mongoose.
+I am excited to transition these skills into designing websites for clients.
+As an enthusiastic communicator and quick learner, I am excited to work on projects’ as a Full Stack Web Developer.

 ##
 * <a href=https://www.linkedin.com/in/erin-jordan-6b58a51a0/>LinkedIn</a> <br>